MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Introduction

 \section{Introduction}

-Visual navigation has garnered considerable attention in the robotics field~\cite{shah2023gnm,shah2023vint,sridhar2024nomad,hirose2019deep,meng2020scaling,kim2025enhancing,zhang2024uni,zhang2024navid,wang2025trackvla}, as it requires robots to reach target locations based on visual inputs.
+Visual navigation has garnered considerable attention in the robotics field~\cite{shah2023gnm,shah2023vint,sridhar2024nomad,hirose2019deep,meng2020scaling,kim2025enhancing,zhang2024uni,zhang2024navid,wang2025trackvla,Xu_2025_ICCV,Zhong_2025_ICCV,Wang_2025_ICCV}, as it requires robots to reach target locations based on visual inputs.
 Visual observations provide detailed and rich environmental information for navigation while remaining cost-effective.
-However, interpreting such informative visual data and planning appropriate navigation actions remains challenging~\cite{sridhar2024nomad,shah2023vint}, demanding highly intelligent models and large-scale navigation datasets.
+However, in complex and cluttered navigation environments, interpreting such informative visual data and planning appropriate navigation actions remains challenging~\cite{sridhar2024nomad,shah2023vint,Wang_2025_ICCV}, demanding highly intelligent models and large-scale navigation datasets.

-To this end, existing methods~\cite{shah2023gnm,zhang2024uni,wang2025trackvla,shah2023vint,sridhar2024nomad} address this challenge through learned policies that implicitly interpret visual inputs and predict subsequent actions.
-Advanced approaches have made initial progress by training on real-world passive navigation or touring videos to emulate general navigation capabilities.
-However, these methods remain constrained by limited observational perspectives (\textit{e.g.}, only front-view) and the relatively spacious environments common in navigation datasets~\cite{cai2025navdp,eftekhar2024one}, hindering their applicability in more challenging scenarios.

-In this context, visual navigation faces a conflict: real-world navigation data are mainly collected from single-camera setups and lack extremely challenging or hazardous scenarios (\textit{e.g.}, avoid damaging robots); whereas synthetic navigation data allow customizable camera configurations and can generate data reflecting challenging navigation capabilities, yet they suffer from the sim-to-real gap ~\cite{cai2025navdp,wang2024grutopia,meng2025aim} due to non-photorealistic imagery.

-To resolve this conflict, we propose \ours, a multi-view VLA model that captures 360$^\circ$ observations around the robot and learns navigation capabilities from multiple synthetic RL experts.
-This mechanism combines the best of both worlds: the generality of VLAs and the diverse navigation data available in synthetic environments.
-Specifically, we construct the VLA model with four horizontally distributed camera views to cover the surrounding environment and employ an action head to predict velocity commands for robot control.
-To maintain inference efficiency, we carefully design the tokenization of historical and current observations, enabling the VLA model to achieve an inference speed of approximately 7 Hz, which is comparable to existing visual navigation methods~\cite{zhang2024uni,shah2023vint}.

-To train \ours for strong navigation capabilities, a large amount of navigation data is required.
-To this end, we construct synthetic environments and train individual reinforcement learning (RL) experts with three distinct navigation capabilities: reaching, squeezing, and avoiding.
-Leveraging data from these RL experts, we pre-train our model on their successful demonstrations.
-Then, we adopt an online teacher-student training strategy (in a DAgger manner~\cite{ross2011reduction}) to iteratively fine-tune our model with data from different navigation capabilities.
-Here, we employ a capability-balanced data aggregation strategy that enables goal-oriented training, which we find leads to faster training convergence.